ArnauMontagud/CSB2025_session8/README.md

-# CSB2025 — Practical Material for the Computational Systems Biology course, Fall 2025
+# CSB2025 — Practical Material for the Computational Systems Biology course, Fall 2025, session 8

 This repository contains the practical material for the Computational Systems Biology (CSB 2025) course.
 It includes a Jupyter notebook used in the hands-on sessions, example models in GINsim format, and setup instructions to reproduce the analyses.